HOME *

 EIGHT-POINT ROLL -- A prickly pastry.

-ELEVATOR -- Device that raises runway, thus preventing pilots from "dropping it in".
+ELEVATOR -- Device that raises runway, thus preventing pilots from

 FAR -- Opposite of NEAR.

-FINAL APPROACH -- Last pass pilot makes at opposite sex before giving up.
+FINAL APPROACH -- Last pass pilot makes at opposite sex before giving

 FIXED BASE OPERATOR -- Aircraft dealer after vasectomy.